 Selected Climbs in the Cascades, Volume I and II by Jim Nelson and Peter Potterfield

-Any reasonably fit person can climb Mt Rainier, but a focused, specific training regimen will make your climb more enjoyable.
+TrainingThe mountaineer's training regimen is perhaps the single most important factor for success that lies in their control.
+And while any reasonably fit person can climb Mt Rainier, a focused, specific training regimen will make your climb more enjoyable.
 Tailor your program to mimic the demands of climbing a big mountain.
 Summit day will likely be an 8 -12 hour affair so it is important to train long.
 Load up a pack and hike your local hills, or do long trail runs or bike rides.
 Lift weights to strengthen your core, shoulders, back and legs.
 Don’t neglect high intensity cardio like interval work.
 You want the ultra runner’s endurance, the sprinter’s speed, and the weight lifter’s power.
 Your goal is to become an all around athlete.

 Extreme Alpinism, Climbing Light, Fast, and High by Mark Twight is a classic on the subject of training in particular and climbing in general.
 Training for the New Alpinism, A Manual for the Climber as Athlete by Steve House and Scott Johnston incorporates the newest training philosophies.